alfazzafashion/ghpages-utility/README.md

 3. Slide mode.
 4. Rapid cheatsheet access.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/readloud/readloud/issues).
-You can also take a look at the [contributing guide](https://github.com/readloud/readloud/blob/master/CONTRIBUTING.md).
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 🥰 Support